Friends of Universidad Francisco Marroquín

 Learn more about how the State Policy Network aids ALEC and spins disinformation in the states.

 Friends of Universidad Francisco Marroquín is a right-wing 501(c)3 nonprofit established in 2010.
-It is listed as an associate member of the State Policy Network (SPN).
+It was an associate member of the State Policy Network (SPN).

 The organization's domain is no longer active, but an earlier version of the site is accessible via the WaybackMachine.
 A page archived on January 17, 2012 states, "Friends of UFM is a newly formed not-for-profit foundation based in the United States.
 It was established to raise awareness and funds for the students, programs, instruction, and facilities of Universidad Francisco Marroquín.
 In September 2010, Friends of UFM launched its first fundraising initiative with the Manuel F. Ayau Society.
 In the coming months it will focus its efforts on other educational and cultural activities at UFM."
 The organization's Twitter and Facebook pages continue to promote the university as well as free market economics.